myra-1/horoscopes/README.md

 Inconvenience:
 - As far as I can tell, the API requires the specific parameters, so the home page cannot populate based on the API, only the individual pages, so I will need to add value to the items on homepage to associate them to the API when clicked.

+Opportunity:
+- Because of the above, I can create my own dataset to map through on the home page